ricallinson/jmm/README.md

 ### jmm lint

 Checks the given packages or files against the Java-- opinionated style.
-Note: The opinionated style is not complete.
+Note: The opinionated style is not complete yet.

 	jmm lint ./src/github/com/ricallinson/jmmbuild